8 Popular Literary Genres

 Want to Learn More About Writing?

-Become a better writer with the Masterclass All-Access Pass.
+Become a better writer with the Masterclass Annual Membership.
 Gain access to exclusive video lessons taught by literary masters, including Dan Brown, David Baldacci, R.L.
 Stine, Neil Gaiman, Margaret Atwood, David Sedaris, and more.